EberlyODL/chem202/README.md

     - Molecular polarity

+There are links embedded throughout the review to the CHEM 110 ebook, so if you purchased that, you will be able to use those as a resource if you wish.
+Any other Introductory or General Chemistry text can serve as a reference for this material if you do not have access.
+Another good resource may be this free ebook _[Preparation for Organic Chemistry](https://bit.ly/prepbook)_ by David Reingold.

-At the end of each content area, you will find a link to a canvas problem set.
+At the end of each content area, you will find a link back to canvas asking you to complete a problem set.
 You can attempt this problem set as many times as you like.
 Only the highest score will be recorded.
 Your score on these 4 practice sets will account for 20 points of your Foundations score.
 The remaining 20 points will come from a 30-minute quiz on January 22 in class.